jmgilman/nix-cue/README.md

 This flake provides functions for evaluating Cue files using input from a Nix expression and writing the output to the Nix store.
-It can be used to validate and generate configuration data to be used within Nix environemnts.
+It can be used to validate and generate configuration files to be used within Nix environments.

 ## Usage